Karol Kłos

-Karol Kłos (born 8 August 1989) is a Polish professional volleyball player.
-He is a member of the Poland national team, a participant in the Olympic Games Rio 2016, and the 2014 World Champion.
-At the professional club level, he plays for PGE Skra Bełchatów.
+Karol Kłos (born 8 August 1989) is a Polish professional volleyball player who plays as a middle blocker for Projekt Warsaw.
+He is a former member of the Poland national team, a participant in the Olympic Games Rio 2016 and the 2014 World Champion.

 Personal life

 On 15 July 2017, he married Aleksandra Dudzicka.
-He is a graduate of the Miguel de Cervantes Liceum in Warsaw.
+He is a graduate of the Miguel de Cervantes High School in Warsaw.

 Career

-Clubs
+Club

 Kłos moved to Skra Bełchatów in 2010.
 He signed a new contract with Skra towards the end of the 2014/2015 season.
 On 27 May 2014 his team won the Polish Championship after final matches against Asseco Resovia.
 That was his second national title.
 On 8 October 2014 his team won the Polish SuperCup.
 On 6 May 2015 he won a bronze medal of the Polish Championship.

 In May 2015 he extended his contract with Skra Bełchatów until the end of the 2016/2017 season.
 On 7 February 2016 alongside PGE Skra he won the Polish Cup after beating ZAKSA in the final.
 In April 2016 he was a member of the same team which won a bronze medal of the Polish Championship.

 National team

 On 21 September 2014 he won a title of the 2014 World Champion and received an individual award for the Best Middle Blocker of the tournament.

 On 27 October 2014 Kłos received a state award granted by the Polish President Bronisław Komorowski – Gold Cross of Merit for outstanding sports achievements and worldwide promotion of Poland.
 In April 2015 he was announced as a new captain of the national team.
-Due to an injury he did not take part in the intercontinental round of the 2015 World League and was replaced by Michał Kubiak.
+Due to an injury, he did not take part in the intercontinental round of the 2015 World League and was replaced by Michał Kubiak.